All other divisions will continue to play under the modified G-Vegas Rules described below.

 Antennae – The standards (poles) are the antennae.
 If the ball touches or passes over the poles, it is out.

-Block as a Touch – The block does count as a touch in doubles and triples (with the exception of quads).
+Block as a Touch – The block does count as a touch in doubles and triples.

 Court Boundary – Entering any adjacent court that is scheduled for competition during play is a fault.

-Finger Action Over Net – No finger action over the net, including redirecting on a block and set overs.
+Finger Action Over Net – No finger action over the net (set overs).
 Even if the attacker was perpendicular to the net (a.k.a.
 6/12), it is an illegal contact. *SPECIAL NOTE this ground rule is applicable specifically when the handset attack (ball) has COMPLETELY passed through the plane of the net.
 Should a blocker touch the ball before it passes completely through the plane of the net (including legal joust with attacker) the rally would continue, since “setting the 50-50 ball” is a common and legal strategy for an offense to employ.
 Hard Driven Ball – Finger action (beach dig) allowed for first contact on a hard-driven ball.
 Hard-driven defined as a ball you don’t have time to think about.

 No Center line Violations – If a player goes under the net during play, it is not a fault, unless it interferes with the other team’s ability to play the ball.